tychos-ai/tychos-node/README.md

 // initialize data store with API key const tychos = new VectorDataStore(apiKey);

-// query the data store object const queryResults = await tychos.query({
+// query a single dataset from the data store object const queryResults = await tychos.query({
     name: "pub-med-abstracts",
+    queryString: "What is the latest research on molecular peptides",
+    limit: 5
+})

+// query multiple datasets and return the global top results const queryResults = await tychos.query({
+    name: ["arxiv-abstracts", "pub-med-abstracts"],
     queryString: "What is the latest research on molecular peptides",
     limit: 5
 })